Upcoming Events

 When is the Outdoor Pool going to re-open?

-The District anticipates opening the Pool in June of 2026.
+The District anticipates opening the Pool in Summer of 2026.

 Can I still use Hopkins Park (playground, park, courts, etc.)?